karima-elhachimi/euri-exercises/topics/react-advanced/slides/react-router.md

 ### Switch

-> Renders the first Route (or redirect) that matches that location
+Renders the first &lt;Route&gt; (or &lt;Redirect&gt;) that matches that location

-👁️ **Switch** is unique in that it renders a route exclusively.
-In contrast, every **Route** that matches the location renders inclusively.
+> **Switch** is unique in that it renders a route exclusively.
+In contrast, every &lt;Route&gt; that matches the location renders inclusively.

 ---//